PBS FORMS FOR TREATING INFLAMMATORY BOWEL DISEASE IN AUSTRALIA, AND LINKS TO COMPASSIONATE ACCESS PORTALS

 Adalimumab biosimiliars – Amgevita (Arrotex), Hadlima (see above), Hyrimoz (Sandoz), Idacio (Fresenius Kabi).

-addit: new portal for Arrotex biologicals which now covers both Amgevita and Hadlima??
+addit: new portal for Arrotex biologicals which now covers both Amgevita and Hadlima.
 It seems they have a scheme where they train pharmacists to show patients how the injection pens work, though the pharmacists are not able to actually inject the product as they are not nurses… online video support is available from nurses only (not in person).

 (note: streamline authority generally available for continuing supply for biosimiliar adalimumab preparations)